XPXPv2/RSG/README.md

 # RSG
- Random string generator serves no purpose other them maby benchmarking
+ Random string generator serves no purpose other then passably a benchmark